 Our consolidated financial statements include the accounts of our controlled investments and those investments that meet the criteria of a variable interest entity where we are the primary beneficiary as a result of our level of investment in the entity.
-In accordance with the American Institute of Certified Public Accountants' Statement of Position 78-9 "Accounting for

-Investments in Real Estate Ventures" and Emerging Issues Task Force Issue 96-16, "Investor's Accounting for an Investee When the Investor Has a Majority of the Voting Interest but the Minority Shareholder or Shareholders Have Certain Approval or Veto Rights", we account for our investments in LLCs which we do not control using the equity method of accounting.
+In accordance with the American Institute of Certified Public Accountants' Statement of Position 78-9 "Accounting for Investments in Real Estate Ventures" as amended by FASB Staff Position SOP 78-9-1 "Interaction of AICPA Statement of Position 78-9 and EITF Issue No. 04-5" and Emerging Issues Task Force Issue 96-16, "Investor's Accounting for an Investee When the Investor Has a Majority of the Voting Interest but the Minority Shareholder or Shareholders Have Certain Approval or Veto Rights", we account for our investments in LLCs which we do not control using the equity method of accounting.
+The third-party members in these investments have equal voting rights with regards to issues such as, but not limited to: (i) divestiture of property; (ii) annual budget approval, and; (iii) financing commitments.
 These investments, which represent 33% to 98% non-controlling ownership interests, are recorded initially at our cost and subsequently adjusted for our net equity in the net income, cash contributions to, and distributions from, the investments.

-We have considered the impact of Emerging Issues Task Force Issue 04-5, "Investor's Accounting for an Investment in a Limited Partnership When the Investor is the Sole General Partner and the Limited Partners Have Certain Rights", and have determined that it is not applicable to our structure.
+We have considered the impact of Emerging Issues Task Force Issue 04-5, "Investor's Accounting for an Investment in a Limited Partnership When the Investor is the Sole General Partner and the Limited Partners Have Certain Rights", and have determined that it is not applicable to our structures.

 We follow the provisions of the FASB issued Interpretation No. 46, "Consolidation of Variable Interest Entities", an Interpretation of ARB No. 51.
 This Interpretation, as revised ("FIN 46R"), addresses the consolidation by business enterprises of variable interest entities as defined in the Interpretation.
 As a result of our related party relationship with UHS, and certain master lease, lease assurance or lease guarantee arrangements between UHS and various properties owned by three LLCs in which we own non-controlling ownership interests ranging from 95% to 99%, these LLCs are considered to be variable interest entities.
 In addition, we are the primary beneficiary of these LLC investments as a result of our level of investment in the entities.
 Consequently, we consolidate the results of operations of these three LLC investments.
 The remaining LLCs are not variable interest entities and therefore are not subject to the consolidation requirements of FIN 46R.
-During 2006, upon expiration of a master lease relating to a LLC, lease assurance or lease guarantee arrangements with UHS, one of these variable interest entities will be accounted for under the equity method of accounting and will therefore be included in our results of operations on an unconsolidated basis.
+During the fourth quarter of 2006, upon expiration of a master lease with UHS relating to a LLC, one of these variable interest entities will be accounted for under the equity method of accounting and will therefore be included in our results of operations on an unconsolidated basis.